Thesis I

 The original thesis identified the escalation clearly: thirty years of attention capture were giving way to cognitive capture.
 Platforms absorbing how you think.
 That framing was right.
 But it didn't go far enough.

 AI cognition has reached functional parity with human cognition across an extraordinary range of tasks — and it's accelerating past it.
 The numbers tell the story faster than any argument.
 In November 2024, AI models solved less than two percent of research-level math problems on the FrontierMathFrontierMathA benchmark of hundreds of original, unpublished math problems crafted by over 60 expert mathematicians.
 Problems typically require hours or days for specialist researchers to solve. benchmark.
 By end of 2025, GPT-5.2 reached forty percent — a twentyfold improvement in fourteen months.
 In January 2026, GPT-5.2 autonomously solved Erdős Problem #728Erdős ProblemsPaul Erdős's unsolved conjectures — a proving ground for mathematical capability.
-Roughly fifteen have been solved by AI since Christmas 2025., a conjecture open for decades, verified in LeanLeanOpen-source proof assistant for computer-verified mathematical proofs.
+Roughly fifteen have been solved by AI since., a conjecture open for decades, verified in LeanLeanOpen-source proof assistant for computer-verified mathematical proofs.
 If Lean accepts it, the logic is airtight. and accepted by Terence Tao.
 Fifteen more Erdős problems have fallen since Christmas — conjectures that stood open for decades, problems the entire global mathematics community couldn't crack.
 Fifteen in two months.

 The danger isn't just that platforms are harvesting your thinking.
 It's that they're replacing it.
 And in replacing it, they're controlling the cognitive layer itself.